 g.
 Military Service Obligation Reduction Program.
 This program may be offered to reduce a Soldier's MSO through enlistment or transfer into the RC.
 This program applies to Soldiers released from the RA with a remaining MSO, and directly affiliates and participates with Selected Reserve, in accordance with 10 USC 10147.
 An original 8-year MSO incurred by a Soldier may be reduced to no less than 6 years.
 Refer to TACC message for processing procedures.
-Soldiers may voluntarily waive their MSO reduction at any point during their current RC service, which will revert their MSO back to the original date.
+Soldiers may voluntarily waive their MSO reduction at any point during their current RC service, which will revert their MSO and will align their selected reserve (SELRES) obligation and MSO date.